brunodrugowick/kindle-calendar-reader/README.md

 # Calendar Reader for Kindle

+A client app that connects to your calendars and serves a simple HTML page with your events for the day.
+The page is simple enough for Kindle and other low-performance devices with rudimentary browsers be able to access it.

+## Why?

 This is a personal project and a rough idea still under refinement.
 The motivation is that I wanted to put together the events from multiple calendars (personal and professional - which are often from different providers like Google and Microsoft) in a very simple daily view that I could load into my Kindle on the wall in my office.

 I believe this is going to be very helpful especially because I work from home and in this setup it's very common to have small personal tasks that you need to take care during the work hours.
-Similarly, it's common to have professional responsibilities that go into my personal time.
+Similarly, it's common to have professional responsibilities that happen on my personal time.

 I have a home server (which only means "an old computer hidden somewhere and connected to the network") where I can deploy a very simple application that serves a "Today" page with my schedule.
 This is very important here because